 - Students who will have reached their Maximum Credits hours for the summer are not eligible for summer aid.

 - If planning to withdraw, students must check with the Financial Aid Office to discuss any potential penalties.
 Withdrawal from courses may result in a reduction or cancellation of the awarded funds for the summer, and students may be responsible for covering part or all summer charges out of pocket.
+If a student is withdrawing from a course but has another course beginning in a later session, the student must provide written notice if intent to return for the later session.
+Students may also be asked to provide proof of attendance when claiming financial aid for courses they have already withdrawn from in a particular summer session.

 - Failure to attend classes when registered will result in a loss of financial aid.
 The student will be required to cover the cost of the course and materials out-of-pocket.